tomedds/mileage-service/README.md

 ## Acknowledgements

-Car model data somes from https://www.fueleconomy.gov/feg/ws/index.shtml
+Car model data comes from https://www.fueleconomy.gov/feg/ws/index.shtml

 [//]: # (This file based on a temlpate from https://gist.github.com/PurpleBooth/109311bb0361f32d87a2)